Step 3: Architect a Zero Trust Network

 - Public cloud: Use Prisma Access, which uses on-premise or VM-Series next-generation firewalls, and Prisma Cloud (an API-based cloud infrastructure security solution), to implement Zero Trust policy in cloud environments.
 Virtual private clouds (VPCs) define protection boundaries to segment workloads.

 - Private cloud: Use VM-Series firewalls to implement Zero Trust policy.

 - Alternatively, use an on-premises next-generation firewall with the GlobalProtect subscription service to extend security policy and enforcement to remote users and branch offices.

-- Endpoints: Layer protection using the next-generation firewall for segmentation and the first layer of protection and using Traps for the second layer of protection.
+- Endpoints: Layer protection using the next-generation firewall for segmentation and the first layer of protection and using Cortex XDR agent for the second layer of protection.
 Enforce consistent policy using GlobalProtect (on-premise installation) or Prisma Access (installed using Panorama and managed for you in the cloud) VPNs to extend policy to remote endpoints and enable policy to move with the user.
 Prisma Access requires the GlobalProtect app on mobile user endpoints.
 In all cases, install the GlobalProtect app on managed endpoints and use GlobalProtect Clientless VPN on unmanaged endpoints (endpoints on which you can’t or don’t want to place an agent, such as partner systems or personal devices).
 Apply Multi-Factor Authentication when appropriate to protect high-value assets.